Pisac Pueblo, captivates with its colonial charm, cobblestone streets, Sunday masses and craft fairs.

 It is located 30 km northeast of the city of Cusco.

-In the main square under centennial trees, every Tuesday, Thursday and Sunday a traditional fair takes place that are famous by the diverse and colorful textiles and pottery that is offered there.
+In its main square, under centennial trees, on Tuesdays, Thursdays and Sundays there are craft fairs that are very popular for the diverse and colorful textiles and decorative ceramics offered there.